puppeteer/puppeteer/README.md

 ###### <!-- gen:last-released-api -->[API](https://github.com/GoogleChrome/puppeteer/blob/v1.5.0/docs/api.md)<!-- gen:stop --> | [FAQ](#faq) | [Contributing](https://github.com/GoogleChrome/puppeteer/blob/master/CONTRIBUTING.md)

-> Puppeteer is a Node library which provides a high-level API to control [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
-It can also be configured to use full (non-headless) Chrome or Chromium.
+> Puppeteer is a Node library which provides a high-level API to control Chrome or Chromium over the [DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/).
+Puppeteer runs [headless](https://developers.google.com/web/updates/2017/04/headless-chrome) by default, but can be configured to run full (non-headless) Chrome or Chromium.

 <!-- [START usecases] -->
 ###### What can I do?